metaschema-framework/metaschema/website/content/use/_index.md

 # Using the Metaschema Information Modeling Framework

-Currently, a Metaschema [module](/specification/glossary/#metaschema-module) is defined using an [XML-based format](https://github.com/usnistgov/metaschema/blob/develop/schema/xml/metaschema.xsd).
-Alternate formats (e.g., JSON, YAML) are currently being considered.
+Currently, a Metaschema [module](/specification/glossary/#metaschema-module) is defined using an [XML Schema-based format](https://github.com/metaschema-framework/metaschema/blob/develop/schema/xml/metaschema.xsd) and also using the [Metaschema module format](https://github.com/metaschema-framework/metaschema/blob/develop/schema/metaschema/metaschema-module-metaschema.xml).

 An [ISO Schematron](https://schematron.com/) ruleset is also [provided](https://github.com/usnistgov/metaschema-xslt/blob/develop/src/validate/metaschema-composition-check.sch) to enforce some of the rules described in the Metaschema [specification](/specification/).

+A set of [Metaschema external constraints](https://github.com/metaschema-framework/metaschema/blob/develop/schema/metaschema/metaschema-module-constraints.xml) are also provided that enforce many of the same rules as the ISO Schematron.

 A [tutorial](/tutorials/1-getting-started/) covering basic concepts is provided that will walk you through an example of creating a new Metaschema module.